jhpyle/docassemble/_docs/config.md

 ## <a name="ocr languages"></a>OCR language settings

-The [`ocr_file()`] function uses the [Tesseract]<span></span>
-[optical character recognition] (OCR) application to extract text from image files and PDF files.
+The [`ocr_file()`] function uses the [Tesseract]<span></span> [optical character recognition] (OCR) application to extract text from image files and PDF files.
 One of the options for the OCR process is the language being recognized.
-The codes for language that [Tesseract] uses are different from those that **docassemble** uses.
-In most cases, the code that [Tesseract] uses is the [ISO-639-3] code that corresponds to the [ISO-639-1] code that **docassemble** uses, and **docassemble** can make this conversion automatically.
+The codes for language that [Tesseract] may be different from those that **docassemble** uses.
+If you are using [ISO-639-1] for your language codes, the code that [Tesseract] uses is the [ISO-639-3] code that corresponds to the [ISO-639-1] code that **docassemble** uses, and **docassemble** can make this conversion automatically.
 However, in some cases this does not work, so there is an override, which is controlled by the `ocr languages` directive.
 The default value maps Chinese to Traditional Chinese:

 {% highlight yaml %}
 ocr languages: